 Eliza called this recipe – Imperials – a much more imposing name than the one given by subsequent food writers.
 Imperials were the forerunner to Rock Buns.
 Remember rock describes the shape and appearance NOT the texture!

 However, neither of these inventions were available to the housewife until the early 1860s!
 Initially they were offered to the Army and Navy as a way of making the food for the common soldier or sailor better and more palatable.
-The Army used Bird’s invention in the Crimean war but the Navy rejected Jones’, so sailors continued to eat hardtack biscuits for several more years than they need have done.
+The Army eventually, after much persuasion, used Bird’s invention in the Crimean war but the Navy rejected Jones’ ‘invention’ out of hand.
+So, sailors continued to eat hardtack biscuits for several more years than they need have done.

 8oz (225g) plain flour